ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 parameter is the name of a named element (see {{header}}).
 No indicates that it is a parameter that is not a name.

+Reference:

+: An optional reference to a specification for the parameter.
+This field MAY be empty.

 Registrations follow the "First Come First Served" policy (see Section 4.4 of
 {{!IANA-POLICY=RFC8126}}) where two registrations MUST NOT have the same Key.
 This registry is initially empty.